Prodaturu/Obsidian/Methods in C++.md

 ### 1. Inside Class Definition (Inline Methods)

-- Method is defined directly inside the class declaration
+- Method is *declared and defined* directly *inside the class declaration*

 - Suitable for short, simple functions